By Felipe Orihuela-Espina and Stacey Ladieu.

 • Where: Rensselaer Polytechnic Institute, Troy, NY, USA

 The Center for Modeling, Simulation, and Imaging in Medicine (CeMSIM) at Rensselaer Polytechnic Institute has several postdoctoral positions available immediately.
 We are looking for candidates with experience and interests at the intersection of artificial intelligence and noninvasive neuroimaging to work on cutting edge projects investigating motor skill learning mechanisms in complex surgical bimanual tasks.
 Candidates with more experience will be considered for more senior research staff positions.

-Postdoc on Non- and minimally-invasive diffuse optical tissue monitoring
+A postdoc position in non- and minimally-invasive diffuse optical tissue monitoring.

 - Posted by: David R. Busch

 A postdoctoral position is available in the laboratory of David R. Busch, Ph.
 D. in the Departments of Anesthesiology and Pain Management & Neurology and Neurotherapeutics at UT Southwestern Medical Center.
 This laboratory, new to UTSW, focuses upon development and translation of diffuse optical and correlation spectroscopic instrumentation to monitor the central nervous system.